-Any thumb injury can cause problems with simple, everyday tasks, especially when they occur on our dominant hand including cut thumbs, tendon injuries and even broken or fractured thumb injuries.
+Any thumb injury can cause problems with simple, everyday tasks, especially when they occur on our dominant hand including cut thumbs, tendon injuries and even broken or fractured thumb injuries could combine with wrist injuries to painful effect.

-If you’re looking to make a thumb injury claim, then Advice.co.uk may be able to help by providing you with a no win no fee solicitor to assist with any claim.
-If you already know that you’d like to begin a claim, then call one of our advisers on 0161 696 9685 and we’ll assess your case straight away.
+If you’re looking to make a thumb injury claim, then Advice may be able to help by providing you with a No Win No Fee solicitor to assist with any claim.
+If you already know that you’d like to begin a claim, then call one of our advisors on 0161 696 9685 and we’ll assess your case straight away.

 If you’d like to know more first, then please carry on reading this guide which covers everything you need to know.